thehcalab-uiuc/DeCompTeleop/README.md

       ```

 ## Collecting Offline Dataset

-At this time, we are not planning to release the dataset we collected for training and evaluation.
+Our dataset is released online and can be downloaded [here](https://uofi.box.com/s/arc2wswqfk0ksld6zovexlj3eayiv20o).
+We generated our dataset by collecting samples from the Terrasentia Dataset found [here](https://github.com/jrcuaranv/terrasentia-dataset).

-However, we provide instructions for how to curate your own dataset containing RGB, depth, and pose frames.
+We also provide instructions for how to curate your own dataset containing RGB, depth, and pose frames.
 Follow the instructions [here](ros/catkin_ws/src/data_collection/README.md) to collect your own dataset.

 ## Training and Evaluating Depth Models